tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

 ==============================

 .. warning::
-   Odoo does **not** send invoices directly to the government as they need to be signed.
+   CoquiAPPs does **not** send invoices directly to the government as they need to be signed.
 If we see that the codice destinatario is 6 digits, then it is not sent to the PA automatically, but you can download the XML, sign it with an external program and send it through the portal.